Transmission Fluid Change Cost: What You'll Actually Pay in 2026

 Vehicle Make and Model

 This is the single biggest factor.
-A Honda Civic drain-and-fill with labor at $60 to $88 is a different job than a Ford F-150 at $178 to $261 in labor.
+A Honda Civic drain-and-fill is a different job than a Ford F-150 transmission service.
 Trucks and SUVs generally cost more because they hold more fluid, their transmissions are physically larger and less accessible, and the fluid itself often costs more per quart.

 Transmission Type